 - Sports teams or clubs

 - Community wellness centers

 Rural Health Opportunities Program (RHOP)

-Pre-physical therapy is eligible for RHOP.
+The pre-physical therapy program is eligible for RHOP.
 The only program of its kind in the state of Nebraska, RHOP educates students from rural Nebraska who will return to practice in rural areas of the state.
-If selected for RHOP, you’ll receive free tuition at Wayne State College and guaranteed admission into the relevant UNMC program.
+If selected for RHOP, you’ll receive free tuition at Wayne State College and guaranteed admission to UNMC where you'll continue your studies in the physical therapy program.

 Outside the Classroom